Daylily-Informatics/img_stitcher_day/README.md

 > In this script, the expected_height is set to be the same as the original image's height.
 This is a starting point and might need to be adjusted based on the specific perspective and portion of the cylinder visible in your image.

->
+> Remember, this process involves approximation and might require some fine-tuning to achieve the desired aspect ratio.
+If the top and bottom of the cylinder are not visible in the photo, it becomes challenging to perfectly calculate the unwrapped height, and some trial and error may be necessary.

-# Etc
+# Etc.

 [Insert Styled Dynamic Text Into Markup!](https://github.com/Daylily-Informatics/github_markdown_text_colorizer/tree/main)_

 <img src="http://flux.glass/format_gh_text?txt=...+like+so&bg_color=%23454149&txt_color=%2361edff&font=Monoid-Regular-HalfTight-Dollar-0-1-l&font_size=16&width=249&ret_type=img" />
-> Remember, this process involves approximation and might require some fine-tuning to achieve the desired aspect ratio.
-If the top and bottom of the cylinder are not visible in the photo, it becomes challenging to perfectly calculate the unwrapped height, and some trial and error may be necessary.